AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/mobile-apps/marketo-moments/understanding-moments/understanding-marketo-moments.md

 >**Definition**
 >
 >* Favorite: It's easy to pay attention to the stuff that's most timely and important if you make them favorites.
 >* Done: Done gets it off your Marketo Moments view (but leaves it in Marketo, safe and sound).
 >* Share: Send an image to motivate or congratulate your team.
 >* Send Sample (email only): Use this to let others check out how your emails look before you send them out.
 >* Preview Email (emails only): It's always a good idea to check out your emails in advance.
->

 ## Later Moments {#later-moments}

 The Later section shows upcoming activities.

 1. Start by tapping the hamburger menu.

-   >[!NOTE]
-   >
-   >According to the [Guinness Book of World Records](http://www.guinnessworldrecords.com/world-records/largest-hamburger), the world's largest hamburger weighed 2,014 lbs.

    ![](assets/image2015-7-15-10-3a52-3a5.png)